mohitthakkar30/mohitthakkar30/README.md

 - 👋 Hi, I’m @mohitthakkar30
 - 👀 I’m interested in Blockchain domain
-- 🌱 I’m currently learning Hyperledger
+- 🌱 I’m currently learning Solidity

 <!---
 mohitthakkar30/mohitthakkar30 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.